vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

 That will build two containers on the local Docker service: flexdirect and tokenmgr.
 The former is the container used by the DaemonSet to establish pods on all worker nodes.
-The latter is the container used for the locking (mutex) service that the flexdirect pods ultimate request in order to have sole access to scan the licenses.
+The latter is the container used for the locking (mutex) service that the flexdirect pods ultimately request in order to have sole access to scan the licenses.

 #### Run
 To run the microservice, you should register the two new containers with your